markmeeus/MarcelloDB/README.md

 MarcelloDB
 ========

-MarcelloDB is a low-memory-footprint  Xamarin/.net/Mono in-process Object database.
+MarcelloDB is a document database built for mobile app usage.
+Being light-weight and limiting memory usage to the absolute minimum are the main objectives.

 MarcelloDB saves plain C# objects, including child objects and lists.
-So no more breaking down json data into relation data.
+Not having to map your objects to the relational model can save you hundreds of lines of code.

 No more packaging exotic binaries neither, Marcello is pure C#.

-Supported on Xamarin (iOS and Android), Windows 8 and Windows Phone 8
+Supported on Xamarin (iOS and Android), Windows 8.1 and Windows Phone 8.1

 Current Status
 =
 Marcello is still in an experimental status, but a first alpha version is near.

 Be carefull.
-Backwards compatibility with existing data will not be guaranteed untill the first rease.
+Backwards compatibility with existing data will not be guaranteed untill the first relase.

 Usage
 =